varontron/yadademo/src/main/resources/md/intro.md

-Welcome to the [YADA](https://github.com/Novartis/YADA) demo application.
-This site is designed to demonstrate some of the major capabilities of the YADA framework.
+Welcome to the [YADA](https://github.com/Novartis/YADA) demo application &mdash; designed to demonstrate some of the capabilities of the oYADA framework.

 The site presents a basic statistical analysis of cycle-commuting economics and performance, based on data collected between 2011 and